TolikPylypchuk/Cineaste/docs/05-technical.md

 ## UI

 This app is a desktop app.
-I've contemplated writing a web-app, but decided against it, partly because it's easier, and because it makes more sense to store lists in files on user's machines instead of some sort of centralized database.
+I've contemplated writing a web app, but decided against it, partly because it's easier, and because it makes more sense to store lists in files on user's machines instead of some sort of centralized database.

 The UI is written using [WPF](https://github.com/dotnet/wpf), and styled with